rudderlabs/rudderstack-docs/destinations/active-campaign.md

  });
 ```

-In the above snippet, we capture information related to the `Product Purchased` event, and info about that event, like name of that event.
+In the above snippet, RudderStack captures the information related to the `Product Purchased` event, along with any additional info about that event - in this case the name of the product.

 ## Identify